Category

 What Is Astigmatism?

 Astigmatism is a common eye problem, where the eyeball isn’t perfectly round.
-It may be slightly football-shaped or look like the back of a spoon instead, which can cause blurred vision.
-Light entering a normal eye is bent evenly for clear vision, but an irregularly shaped cornea or lens can cause it to bend more in one direction.
-Since light doesn’t focus on the retina properly, objects may seem blurry, wavy or out of focus, especially at a distance.
+It may be slightly football-shaped or look like the back of a spoon instead, which can cause blurry vision.
+In a normal eye, the cornea and lens work together to focus light rays evenly, ensuring clear vision.
+However, an irregularly shaped cornea or lens can cause it to bend more in one direction.
+Since light doesn’t focus on the retina properly, objects may seem blurry, wavy, or out of focus, especially at a distance.

 Astigmatism Symptoms